 Q: Why does the maximum number of concurrent connections of my instance differ from that of the same instance described in this topic?

 A: The maximum number of concurrent connections of some instance types may be adjusted after service upgrades.
-If the maximum number of concurrent connections of your instance is different than those described in this topic, refer to Modify instance configurations and modify your instance configurations.
+If the maximum number of concurrent connections of your instance is different than those described in this topic, refer to Change specifications and modify your instance configurations.
 You are not charged for the same instance type.